-An IPO could be a mixture of both fresh issue and offer for sale or entirely a fresh issue or an offer for sale.
+An IPO could be a mixture of both fresh issues and offer for sale or entirely a fresh issue or an offer for sale.

 What is Draft Red Herring Prospectus?
 IPO Jargons Simplified

 Draft Red Herring Prospectus (DRHP) is prepared by the lead manager to submit to SEBI for IPO approval.
-The document contains details regarding the promoters, business details of the issuers, forward looking statements and risks attached to the issue.
-It also contains latest financial information about the issuer.
+The document contains details regarding the promoters, business details of the issuers, forward-looking statements, and risks attached to the issue.
+It also contains the latest financial information about the issuer.
 DRHP is available on SEBI’s website.

 What is Red Herring Prospectus?IPO Jargons Simplified

-After the DRHP has been published on the website of SEBI and the merchant banker, anyone including SEBI can give comments/grievances about the company and information shared in the DRHP upto 21 days.
+After the DRHP has been published on the website of SEBI and the merchant banker, anyone including SEBI can give comments/grievances about the company and information shared in the DRHP for up to 21 days.
 These comments are then sent for clarification to the merchant banker.
-When SEBI gets satisfactory replies on the comments, the company gets approval from the SEBI.
+When SEBI gets satisfactory replies to the comments, the company gets approval from the SEBI.
 The company then refiles the updated final document called the “RHP”.
 It contains all the information that DRHP has but does not contain any information on the final price of the shares to be allotted.
-The price band is generally decided based on book building process.
+The price band is generally decided based on the book-building process.

 One can find RHP on SEBI’s website under offer Documents.
-It can also be found on website of merchant banker and stock exchange.
-The company is also required to make public announcement about the filing in at least one English, Hindi and one regional language newspaper.
+It can also be found on the website of merchant bankers and stock exchanges.
+The company is also required to make public announcements about the filing in at least one English, Hindi, and one regional language newspaper.

-The appointment of lead managers is a very important part of IPO process.
-They are SEBI registered independent lead managers appointed by companies to assist them in raising funds from market through IPO.
-They have a strategic role both pre issue and post issue.
-Their pre issue role is to ensure completeness and accuracy of critical documents like prospectus, business plans, legal aspects and other compliances.
-They also plan marketing strategies, work out the pricing of the issue to ensure successful public issue.
+The appointment of lead managers is a very important part of the IPO process.
+They are SEBI registered independent lead managers appointed by companies to assist them in raising funds from the market through IPO.
+They have a strategic role both pre-issue and post-issue.
+Their pre-issue role is to ensure completeness and accuracy of critical documents like prospectus, business plans, legal aspects, and other compliances.
+They also plan marketing strategies, work out the pricing of the issue to ensure successful public issues.
 They also appoint registrars, advertising agency and bankers to the offer.
-Post issue, LMs coordinate with the Registrar and Bankers of the issue to manage the escrow accounts, processing the refunds to bidders and other follow up activities.
-Kotak Mahindra Capital Company, JM Financial Consultants, SBI capital Markets, Edelweiss Financial Services are some of the BRLMs.
+Post issue, LMs coordinate with the Registrar and Bankers of the issue to manage the escrow accounts, processing the refunds to bidders, and other follow-up activities.
+Kotak Mahindra Capital Company, JM Financial Consultants, SBI Capital Markets, Edelweiss Financial Services are some of the BRLMs.

 Who are Bankers to the Issue?

-What is the role of Registrar to the Issue?
+What is the role of the Registrar in the Issue?

-Registrar’s role involves creating a final list of valid applications.
-They ensure that refunds are processed to investors who did not got any allotment.
+The registrar’s role involves creating a final list of valid applications.
+They ensure that refunds are processed to investors who did not get any allotment.
 They also transfer shares to Demat accounts for allotted investors.
 The Registrar along with the BRLM ensures that the process is followed right until the end.